Khalidibrahim/oran-compliance/README.md

 # oran-compliance

+## Description
 This dataset is used for the compliance testing of the O-RAN devices.
-## Description
-This dataset contains a 2D grid of complex numbers stored in `uPlaneGrid_complex.csv`.
-Each cell represents a point on the complex plane, formatted as `a+bi` (e.g., `0.1867+0.0619i`).
+Each cell contains a complex IQ sample for a Resource Element (RE), as used in real-time transmission.
+This dataset corresponds to the time-frequency resource map in the O-RAN fronthaul U-Plane for a 100 MHz 5G NR signal using 30 kHz SCS:

 ## File Format
-- Format: CSV (Comma-Separated Values)
+- Format: CSV
 - Structure:
-  - Rows represent grid rows.
+  - Rows represent grid rows ( requency domain).
-  - Columns represent grid columns.
+  - Columns represent grid columns (time domain).
   - Delimiter: `,`
   - Complex numbers are formatted as `real+imaginaryi`.

 ## Metadata
-- Size: 3276 x 280
+- Size: 3276 × 280 (Frequency × Time)
+- Frequency: 3276 subcarriers = 273 PRBs × 12 subcarriers.
+- Time: 280 OFDM symbols = 20 slots × 14 symbols per slot.
-- Domain: ORAN, Device compliance
+- Domain: ORAN, 5G
 - License: MIT